mganss/XmlSchemaClassGenerator/README.md

       --ca, --commandArgs    generate a comment with the exact command line arguments that were used to generate the source code (default is true)
+      --uc, --unionCommonType
+                             generate a common type for unions if possible ( default is false)
 ```

 For use from code use the [library NuGet package](https://www.nuget.org/packages/XmlSchemaClassGenerator-beta/):